 Japanese Green Tea Types

 Many consider gyokuro to be the finest Japanese green tea.
-This is, however, a matter of preference.
+It's a matter of preference.

 Sencha

-About 75% of all tea harvested in Japan is graded as sencha.
-Sometimes described as a common tea.
+About 75% of all tea harvested in Japan is sencha.
+Sometimes described as an everyday tea.
 The best sencha is most uncommon.

 Sencha is highly variable.
-Quality depends on the tea's origin, the season, and leaf processing techniques that are employed.
+Quality depends on the tea's origin, the season, and the leaf processing techniques.

 Gyokuro

 Gyokuro tea plants are grown in the shade for approximately three weeks before harvesting begins.
-Removing direct sunlight in this way reduces leaf photosynthesis which alters the proportions of flavonols, amino acids, sugars, and other substances that provide tea aroma and taste.
+Removing direct sunlight reduces leaf photosynthesis, altering the proportions of flavonols, amino acids, sugars, and other substances that give tea an aroma and taste.

-For high-quality gyokuro the leaves are (unlike sencha) aged for about 3 months or more.
-This aging process produces a tea that is renowned for its smooth elegant taste.
+For high-quality gyokuro, the leaves (unlike sencha) are aged for about 3 months or more to produce a tea renowned for its smooth, elegant taste.

 Matcha

-This wonderful tea differs from gyokuro in that the leaves are not rolled at all.
-After steaming, the leaves are thoroughly dried.
-This is tencha.
-The tencha is then stone-ground into a superfine powder, and that powder is what is known as matcha.
+Gyokuro leaves are thoroughly dried after steaming—this is tencha.
+The leaves are then stone-ground into a superfine powder, and that powder is what is known as matcha.

 Good matcha is energizing and delightful.